magomimmo/modern-cljs/doc/second-edition/tutorial-14.md

 {:discount ["Discount can't be empty" "Discount has to be a number"], :quantity ["Quantity can't be negative"]}
 ```

-### The client side
+### The magic again

-We now want to repeat the magic we already see at work in a previous
+We now want to repeat the magic we already saw at work in a previous
 tutorial dedicated to the `loginForm`.

 Start the CLJS bREPL from the the CLJ REPL as usual: